MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-perform-initial-recovery.md

     flag will result in the computer losing all its partial replicas (partitions) and relegating itself to regular DC status.

-14. If you are using gMSA ascounts, you may need to re-create them as the password generation details may be exposed to an attacker, see:
+14. If you're using gMSA accounts, you may need to re-create them as the password generation details may be exposed to an attacker, see:
     [How to recover from a Golden gMSA attack](/troubleshoot/windows-server/windows-security/recover-from-golden-gmsa-attack)